 By bringing together the Social and Cultural Psychology branches of these 5 Master programme, Global-MINDS offers a unique combination of diverse scientific sub-domains in one integrated programme relying on the complementary expertise of the Partner Institutions and its staff.

-All five Partner Institutions are individually full members in the European University Association.
+All four Partner Universities are individually full members in the European University Association.

-ISCTE-Instituto Universitário de Lisboa, located in Lisbon, Portugal, is a public university established in 1972.
-The Institute has a strong link to and impact on science, economy and society.
+ISCTE-University Institute of Lisbon, Portugal, is a public university established in 1972.
+The Institute has a strong link to, and impact on, science, economy and society.
 ISCTE-IUL is a research oriented university with a multi-disciplinary and inter-disciplinary approach, including nine research units that conduct excellent research and continuously run more than 200 scientific projects.
 ISCTE-IUL was included in the Times Higher Education Rankings for the first time in 2017 and has since risen in the rankings, showing its steady growth in quality and prestige.
 CIS-IUL (Centre for Psychological Research and Intervention) is a centre of reference at the (inter)national level in social psychology and intergroup relations.
+It received the highest possible evaluation for a research centre in Portugal (“excellent”) in 2019.
 One of ISCTE-IUL’s great assets is it’s laboratory that provides state-of-the-art infrastructure and equipment (e.g., eye-tracking, EMG, EEG).

 SWPS University of Social Sciences and Humanities, located in Warsaw, Poland, is a private university established in 1996.
 SWPS is considered to be one of the most prestigious educational institutions in Poland according to the Polish Ministry of Science and Higher Education and representatives of the 500 biggest Polish companies.
 It is the only Psychology programme in Poland honoured by the governmental accreditation body (PKA) with the designation of “exceptional” (i.e., the highest quality designation).
 The Department of Cultural Psychology and Cross-Cultural Research has a 20 year history; it was the first department of this type in Poland and is now one of the leading centres on cross-cultural research in Europe.
 To date, there are over 200 alumnae of the who Master in Cross-cultural psychology.